Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Grayson Schmidt, Shutterstock

-The Spotted Orbweaver is a lovely spider that exhibit brown or black bodies with markings that are rust, gold, or orange.
+The Spotted Orbweaver is a lovely spider that has a brown or black body with markings that are rust, gold, or orange.
 They are typically nocturnal and spend most of the daytime hiding near the edge of their web.
 In the fall, females may become diurnal when caring for eggs.
-They are peaceful and don’t often end up in people’s homes, although they are known to build webs in areas with lots of flying insect traffic, like around lights and porches.
+They are peaceful and don’t often end up in people’s homes, though they are known to build webs in areas with lots of flying insect traffic, like around lights and porches.

 8. Bold Jumping Spider